wieczo/wieczo-clamav/README.md

 ### Manual Installation:

-1. Upload the `wieczo-clamav` directory to your WordPress installation's `/wp-content/plugins/` directory.
+1. Upload the `wieczos-virus-scanner` directory to your WordPress installation's `/wp-content/plugins/` directory.
 2. Activate the plugin in the WordPress Admin area under "Plugins."
 3. Configure the ClamAV service under **Settings -> ClamAV Settings** (enter the host and port of the ClamAV service).